apavlovics/sonya-v2/README.md

 # Smart Casual V2

+## React

+All the following commands should be executed from the project main folder.

-## Testing
+### Testing

-To test the application, go to its root folder and execute:
+To test the application, execute:

     npm test

-## Running
+### Running

-To run the application, go to its root folder and execute:
+To run the application, execute:

     npm start

 The application starts at http://localhost:3000 by default.

-## Building
+### Packaging

-To build the application for production, go to its root folder and execute:
+To build and package the application for production use, execute:

     npm run build